aws-samples/aws-iot-core-http-sigv4-dotnet-app/README.md

 Open the solution file located at 'Dotnet\aws-iot-http-sigv4-dotnet-app\aws-iot-http-sigv4-dotnet-app.sln' and navigate to the Program.cs class.

 Take a look at the PublishMessageToTopic method and change the URI variable to your AWS IoT custom endpoint.
 Next, navigate to the App.config file and substitute your access key and secret key in the respective appsettings sections.
-Note that these settings should not be checked in to source control.
+Note that the access key and secret key should not be checked in to source control.

 Navigate back to the Program.cs class and we'll walk through this sample's behavior.
 When this application is run, it enters an infinite loop that publishes a message to a topic every 5 seconds.
 The topic is defined by the "topic" variable in the Main method.
 The Main method then invokes the PublishMessageToTopic method with the JSON payload and the destination topic.